Inbound Webhooks

 Receiving Data

-- These are designed for you to receive notifications with information from third parties and is not meant to support passing of massive amounts of data.
+- Webhooks are designed for you to receive notifications with information from third parties and is not meant to support passing of massive amounts of data.

 - Can receive any custom payload under 256 KB.